enze-chen/mi-book-2021/week_1/05/install_python.md

 At some point, people realized that it made sense to bundle these extra packages along with the default Python code, and arguably the most popular _distribution_ of Python is [Anaconda](https://www.anaconda.com/products/individual), or "**conda**" for short.
 By installing Anaconda, we not only get Python, but also an entire suite of the most popular packages along with robust _virtual environments_.

-The caveat, however, is that the Anaconda distribution is _very large_ and (personally) has _too many_ bells and whistles, so I don't advise installing it. 😅
+The caveat, however, is that the Anaconda distribution is _very large_ and (personally) has _too many_ bells and whistles, so we don't advise installing it. 😅
-Instead, I recommend **Miniconda**, which is a lite version of Anaconda that has all the essential elements and makes it easier for you to add on what you need.
+Instead, we recommend **Miniconda**, which is a lite version of Anaconda that has all the essential elements and makes it easier for you to add on what you need.
 We'll use Miniconda for the steps below.

 ### Steps to install Miniconda

 1. To install Miniconda, please go to [this page](https://docs.conda.io/en/latest/miniconda.html) and select the appropriate installer for your system.
-    - I recommend choosing the version with **Python 3.8** for better compatibility, although 3.9 should be OK.
+    - We recommend choosing the version with **Python 3.8** for better compatibility, although 3.9 should be OK.
     ```{error}
     Please _do not_ install the Python 2.7 version of Miniconda.
 You will not have a good time. 😢
     ```